Consumers are increasingly comfortable with online bill paying. So it's no surprise that Uncle Sam also wants to cash in on electronic money moving.

 Although the companies are now accepting debit as well as credit cards, not all cards are accepted for all payment types.
 The cards that are accepted will be identified when you make your payment.

 Also keep in mind that this electronic payment method will cost you more than just your tax bill.
-Each company has its own fee schedule, with credit card fees ranging from 1.89 percent to 2.35 percent of your tax bill and debit card fees of nearly $4 per transaction.
+Each company has its own fee schedule, with credit card fees ranging from 1.87 percent to 2.35 percent of your tax bill and debit card fees of around $3 to $4 per transaction.
+Also double-check for convenience fees added in some cases to make tax payments.

 And if you don't pay off your credit card in full, you'll start racking up interest charges on your account.